 The cake is very moist but is firm enough to withstand the weight of fondant.
 If you’re looking for a tried and true white chocolate cake recipe, this is the one!

 White Chocolate Buttercream

-Not only are the white chocolate cake layers and raspberry filling important to this dessert, but the White Chocolate Buttercream adds a delightful boost of white chocolate flavor to the cake, making it a necessary (not to mention delicious) component of this recipe.
+Not only are the white chocolate cake layers and raspberry filling important to this dessert, but the White Chocolate Buttercream adds a delightful boost of white chocolate flavor to the cake, making it a necessary (not to mention delicious) addition to this cake recipe!